m-renaud/containers/docs/map.rst

 Typeclass Instances
 -------------------

-``Map`` is an instance of a number of common typeclasses, for the full list see the `docs
+``Map`` is an instance of a number of common typeclasses.
+For the full list see the `docs
 <https://hackage.haskell.org/package/containers-0.5.10.2/docs/Data-Map-Strict.html#t:Map>`_.